Form 101 - Instructions

 Any relationship and/or overlap, conceptual or financial, with work supported by NSERC or other funding sources must be explained.

-Use additional pages to provide the following information:
+Use an additional page to provide the following information:

 The onus is on the applicant to provide sufficient information to enable the reviewers to evaluate the relationship between this application and other sources of support, the incremental value of additional support from the program, and to recommend the appropriate NSERC funding level.